RTimal/wikipedia-image-search/README.md

 ### Features

-- Discover images on Wikipedia
+- Discover images on Wikipedia.
-- Search Wikipedia for images
+- Search Wikipedia for images.
 - Tap on an image to guess what it's about and check your answer.
-- Visit Wikipedia page from image details
+- Visit Wikipedia page from image details.

 ### Tech
 * [Wikipedia API]